 Annual Transit Asset Management Performance Measures and Targets for State of Good Repair for individual transit agencies and the region are being updated for 2022.
 Under MAP-21 and the FAST Act, the FTA continues to advance efforts to implement a performance-based approach to planning.
 In its final rulemaking on Transit Asset Management (TAM), the FTA requires transit providers to annually set performance targets for state of good repair related to their assets.
 MPOs are required to establish regional targets every four years and to reference the performance targets and performance-based plans into their TIPs and Metropolitan Plans per 23 CFR 450.324 and 23 CFR 450.326.
 MPO's are also required to coordinate with each of the transit providers in the region and the State.
-Through the joint cooperative process established between the transit agencies, NC DOT and CAMPO, CAMPO staff will be recommending the regional 2022 TAM performance measures and targets remain the same as 2021.
-The recommended 2022 TAM target are posted for public comments for 30 days beginning August 13th through September 12th, 2021 while staff brings the item before the TCC/EX Board this month.
+After meeting with the partners August 3rd, through the joint cooperative process established between the transit agencies, NC DOT and CAMPO, CAMPO staff will be recommending the regional 2022 TAM performance measures and targets remain the same as 2021.
+The recommended 2022 TAM target were posted for public comments for 30 days beginning August 13th through September 12th, 2021 while staff brings the item before the TCC/Ex.
+Board in September.
 (Staff Contact: Crystal Odum)

-Public Transit Agency Safety Performance Measures and Targets Update

-On July 19, 2018, the Federal Transit Administration (FTA) published the Public Transportation Agency Safety Plan (PTASP) Final Rule, which requires operators of public transportation systems that receive federal funds under the FTA's Urbanized Area Formula 5307 Program Grants to develop safety plans that include the processes and procedures to implement Safety Management Systems (SMS).
+Public Transit Agency Safety Performance Measures and Targets Update systems that receive federal funds under the FTA's Urbanized Area Formula 5307 Program Grants to develop safety plans that include the processes and procedures to implement Safety Management Systems (SMS).
 Under the PTASP rule, an operator is required to develop and maintain an ASP, set safety performance targets based on the safety performance measures in the National Safety Plan (NSP) and share with the MPO and State.
 The NSP safety performance measures are: · Fatalities · Injuries · Safety Events · System Reliability (State of Good Repair).
 FTA delayed enforcement of the rule for transit providers until July 20,2021 due to COVID.